-✓ Deliver executive compensation primarily through performance-based pay:
+Deliver executive compensation primarily through performancebased pay:

 Our executive compensation program rewards performance in a variety of ways, with the aim of arriving at a balanced assessment for each executive based on his or her contribution to the Company's strategic objectives.
 The program balances short-term pay opportunities through base salary and annual cash incentives with long-term incentive opportunities through equity awards, and the program balances fixed compensation through base salary with variable, performance-based compensation through annual cash incentives and equity awards.
+The majority of our executives' compensation is variable and based on Company and individual performance.

-✓ Set challenging cash incentive goals:
+Set challenging cash incentive goals: